 You see how long journey is it?
 Be patient, be true, be friendly and you will see great ROI from your social media efforts.

-Social Media are behemoth of modern marketing.
+Social Media are the behemoths of modern marketing.
 Businesses can create great brands with social media marketing, but it requires continuous efforts, identifying social media mistakes and avoiding them.

 The post discusses 10 common social media mistakes your businesses may commit, only identifying these mistakes will not solve your purpose; you have to consciously avoid them.
-Some mistakes like acquiring fake followers, posting only your business advertisement are so tempting, but don’t fall in their trap.
+Some mistakes like acquiring fake followers, posting only your business advertisement are so tempting but don’t fall into their trap.